Be part of a dive community who cares for coral reefs.

 - Receive a targeted free welcome kit, including Coral Health Chart, data slate, promotional and educational materials.

-- Get involved in citizen science, collecting valuable data on the reef.
+- Be involved in citizen science, collecting valuable data on the reef.
 Please upload your data on Atlas of Living Australia, the biocollect platform.

-- PADI instructors can teach the PADI Coral Health Chart distinctive specialty to divers and snorkelers.
+- Offer the PADI Coral Health Chart distinctive specialty to divers and snorkelers by your PADI instructors.